 - Heat oil in a large saucepan or Dutch oven over a medium heat.

-- Saute green and white onions until translucent, stirring occasionally, about 5 minutes.
+- Saute green and white onions until translucent, stirring occasionally, about 3 minutes.

-- Chop zucchini insides, add spinach and chopped zucchini to pan and continue cooking until spinach is wilted and cooked through, about 5 minutes.
-Drain excess liquid, return spinach mixture to pan and cook another minute or two to remove excess liquid, spinach mixture should be on the dry side.
+- Drain excess liquid, return spinach mixture to pan and cook another minute or two to remove excess liquid, spinach mixture should be on the dry side.
 Add dill, nutmeg and salt and pepper to taste.
 Set aside to cool.

 - Fill the zucchini boats, using all the filling, it's ok if it spills over.

-- Top with more feta
+- Top with remaining 2 ounces feta

 What a great idea.
 I am always looking for new ways to stuff zucchini.